Constructing a Confidence Interval In Exercises 25–28, use the da... | Channels for Pearson+

 1

-Step 1: Calculate the sample mean (x̄) by summing all the SAT scores provided in the data set and dividing by the total number of scores (n = 12).
-Use the formula: x̄ = (Σx) / n.
+Step 1: Calculate the sample mean (x̄) by summing all the data points provided in the table and dividing by the total number of data points (n = 18).
+Use the formula:

-Step 3: Determine the critical value (t*) for a 99% confidence level using a t-distribution table.
-The degrees of freedom (df) are calculated as n - 1 (df = 12 - 1 = 11).
+Step 3: Determine the critical value (t*) for a 99% confidence interval using a t-distribution table.
+The degrees of freedom (df) are calculated as: .
+For df = 17, find the t* value corresponding to a 99% confidence level.

-Step 5: Construct the confidence interval for the population mean using the formula: Confidence Interval = x̄ ± E, where x̄ is the sample mean and E is the margin of error.
+Step 5: Construct the confidence interval for the population mean using the formula: .
+This interval represents the range within which the true population mean is likely to fall with 99% confidence.

 Verified video answer for a similar problem: